There’s more to SNAP than grocery money.

 You can get reduced-price access to streaming services such as Amazon Prime and Paramount+ with your SNAP participation.
 With Amazon Prime Access, the streaming service, free shipping, and other Prime deals and services cost $6.99/month instead of the regular $14.99/month.
 With Walmart+ Assist, you can get access to Paramount+ streaming, free delivery of Walmart orders, and other deals and benefits for $6.47/month or $49/year, which is half off the regular prices.

 Many libraries also offer free digital streaming for video, music, and audiobooks in addition to paper books, e-books, DVDs, CDs, and in-person services.
-Check with your local library to see what they offer!
+A directory of public libraries in Washington can be found here; check with your local library to see what they offer!

 For additional resources, dial 2-1-1.
 Phone lines are open in most areas Monday to Friday, from 9 a.m. to 5 p.m.
 You can also visit https://wa211.org/ anytime.